CLOSE

 Let’s clarify the impact of these new rules, and just as importantly, what they don’t mean.

 First, if you already have a valid short-term rental license, you are not affected by the recent restrictions.
-Much of the concern comes from misinformation.
 Some headlines have wrongly suggested that cities like Barcelona or Madrid are banning all tourist rentals outright.
 In reality, that is not the case.

-In Barcelona, the city council plans to phase out short-term rental licenses by 2028 — but this only applies to new licenses or properties without one, not to existing legal rentals.
-While in Madrid, there is currently a freeze on issuing new tourist rental licenses until 2026.
-However, properties already holding valid licenses can continue to operate legally.
+In Barcelona, the city council plans to phase out short-term rental licenses by 2028, while in Madrid there is currently a freeze on issuing new tourist licenses until 2026.
+However, in both cities, properties with existing valid licenses can continue to operate legally.
+Overall, new short-term rental rules in Spain do not work backwards.

-Despite increased regulations on tourist rentals, Spain remains one of Europe’s most sought-after destinations for property investment, particularly for those seeking rental income.
+Spain remains one of Europe’s most sought-after destinations, whether for living, visiting or real estate investments, even amid the current changes.
 As the world’s second most visited tourist destination, Spain enjoys strong and consistent demand for temporary accommodation, especially in hotspots like Barcelona, Costa del Sol or Costa Blanca.

 Buy-to-Let Property Rules and Rental Laws in Spain